Meet the Scholars

 Kaushansky Lab

-Dr. van Zyl has an educational background in biomedical engineering, having earned her B.S., master's of engineering, and doctorate degrees from Worcester Polytechnic Institute (WPI) in Massachusetts.
-Her career's trajectory was profoundly influenced by the high incidence of burn injuries in her homeland of South Africa.
-It was this concern that drove her to embark on her doctoral research, which focused on improving the functionality of bacterial-derived cellulose materials for wound dressing applications.
-Dr. van Zyl's work included the development of novel methods for producing optically transparent bacterial cellulose materials, facilitating wound site visualization, and the design of bifunctional antimicrobial peptides to provide surface antibacterial activity, thereby combating and preventing wound site infections.
+Van Zyl has an educational background in biomedical engineering, having earned her bachelor of science, master of engineering and doctoral degrees from Worcester Polytechnic Institute (WPI) in Massachusetts.
+Her career trajectory was profoundly influenced by the high incidence of burn injuries in her homeland of South Africa.
+It was this concern that drove her to embark on her doctoral research, which focused on improving the functionality of bacterial-derived cellulose materials - more commonly known as kombucha SCOBYs - for wound dressing applications.
+Van Zyl's work included the development of novel methods for producing optically transparent bacterial cellulose materials to facilitate wound site visualization and the design of bifunctional antimicrobial peptides to provide surface antibacterial activity, thereby combating and preventing wound site infections.

 Affiliate Members